andrermartins/notebook/general.md

 ## I.A.

-Directory of templates on Cursor - The AI Code Editor:
+Directory of templates prompts on Cursor - The AI Code Editor:

 https://cursor.directory/